 Is standardized admission testing required for certain applicants?

-No. International applicants will still be required to provide either the TOEFL or IELTS to test English proficiency, but international applicants will have the option of applying test optional.
+No. International applicants will still be required to provide either the TOEFL or IELTS to test English proficiency, but they will have the option of applying without submitting SAT and/or ACT scores.
 Those choosing the test-optional process will be required to participate in a half hour video interview.